Galaxy groups and clusters

 MACS J0152.5-2852 is a massive galaxy cluster.
-Almost every pixel seen in the image is a galaxy, each containing billions of stars.
+Almost every object seen in the image is a galaxy, each containing billions of stars.

 Galaxy groups and clusters are the largest known gravitationally bound objects to have arisen thus far in the process of cosmic structure formation.
-They form the densest part of the large-scale structure of the Universe.
+They form the densest part of the large-scale structure of the universe.
 In models for the gravitational formation of structure with cold dark matter, the smallest structures collapse first and eventually build the largest structures, clusters of galaxies.
 Clusters are then formed relatively recently between 10 billion years ago and now.
 Groups and clusters may contain ten to thousands of individual galaxies.
 The clusters themselves are often associated with larger, non-gravitationally bound, groups called superclusters.